FBA in Palestine – an overview

 Dialogue and peace mediation

-FBA offers negotiation skills training for Palestinian diplomats.
-The training programme is sponsored by Harvard and includes exchanges with diplomats from other countries.
-For example, peace negotiators from Colombia have shared their experiences of using dialogue and mediation as a tool for peaceful conflict resolution.
+FBA offered negotiation skills training for Palestinian diplomats.
+The training programme was sponsored by Harvard and includes exchanges with diplomats from other countries.
+For example, peace negotiators from Colombia shared their experiences of using dialogue and mediation as a tool for peaceful conflict resolution.

-Click here to read the entire strategy for Sweden’s development cooperation with Palestine 2020–2024.
-According to a supplementary decision by the Swedish government, the strategy has been extended to also include the year 2020.
+Click here to read the entire strategy for Sweden’s development cooperation with Palestine 2020–2024

 Read more